-We believe that it is important that North West clearly communicate to Shareholders our compensation plans and programs, as well as the philosophies that underlie them.
+We believe that it is important that North West clearly communicate to Shareholders our compensation plans and programs and the underlying philosophy.
 Compensation is used to attract, motivate, and retain outstanding talent, link compensation to business results and individual performance, and promote decision making that delivers returns to our Shareholders on a sustainable and consistent basis.

 The Human Resources, Compensation and Pension Committee (the "Compensation Committee") is responsible for recommending performance-based compensation awards for Board approval.
-We work carefully to structure North West's compensation programs to deliver the right outcomes for our Shareholders, our customers and our employees.
-These programs introduce a level of variability in our compensation expense which protect Shareholders in difficult years, and reward management in years of superior performance.
-We rely on specific pre-determined performance targets, benchmarks, independent experts, and rigorous analysis, but we also rely on our experience, expertise and considered application of the Board's business judgement when setting compensation.
+We structure North West's compensation programs to deliver the right outcomes for our Shareholders, our customers and our employees.
+These programs introduce a level of variability in our compensation outcomes which protect Shareholders in difficult years, and reward management in years of superior performance.
+We rely on specific pre-determined performance targets, benchmarks, independent advisors, and rigorous analysis, and use our experience and careful application of the Board's business judgement when setting compensation.

 At North West, we view ourselves as a total return company.
 Our fundamental objective is to deliver to Shareholders a strong and growing dividend, supported by consistent earnings gains.
-Our total return orientation is supported through North West's compensation policies.
+This goal is supported by North West's compensation policies.
 Annual incentives are driven by how well management performs against earnings targets, adjusted for capital efficiency.
-Payments are quickly reduced to minimum levels if results fall short.
-Our long-term compensation plans center around equity awards which recognize the importance of dividends to our Shareholders.
+Payments are reduced potentially to zero, if results are below target.
+Our long-term incentive plans provide equity awards which recognize the importance of dividends to our Shareholders.